pablobernabeu/knit-deleting-service-files/README.md

 ### Longer description

 This function is designed to avoid (R) Markdown knitting errors caused by service files from previous knittings (e.g., manuscript.tex, ZHJhZnQtYXBhLlJtZA==.Rmd, manuscript.synctex.gz).
 The function first suggests deleting potential service files in the directory.
 A response from the user is required in the console.
 Next, the document is knitted.
 Last, the function offers deleting potential service files again, with a response being required as well.
 The only obligatory argument for this function is the name of an (R)md file.
-The optional argument is a path to the directory in which the file is located.
+The optional argument is a path to the directory containing the file.

 <br>